June3141/ansible-Linux/README.md

-# Setting My pc environment for dev
+# Set up My Linux pc for dev

+ver 0.1 : prototype for ubuntu

 ## how to install